-Assistant Professor
+Assistant professor

-Assistant professors must possess a doctoral degree or the most appropriate degree for college faculty in their respective fields.
+Assistant professors must possess a terminal degree equivalent to the degree offered in the academic program in which they teach.
 This individual is expected to teach courses as assigned by the appropriate department chair/academic administrator, as well as engage in independent scholarly activity and professional and public service.

-Evidence in support of an appointment at this level may include (These are examples and should not be considered a complete list of evidence a faculty member may present for promotion to assistant professor.):
+Evidence in support of an appointment at this level may include (These are examples and should not be considered a complete list of evidence a candidate may present for promotion to assistant professor.):

-- teaching experience and teaching effectiveness as evidenced through student or peer evaluations; - publishing original scholarly work in peer-reviewed professional publications (policy analysis, case studies, integrative reviews of the literature, technical applications, practice issues); - obtaining or the potential for obtaining extramural support for his/her scholarly activity; - obtaining special certifications, specialty credentials, or licensures; - a history of responsible positions in other academic institutions; - evidence of presentations at state, regional, national, or international professional organizations (related to research/scholarship, clinical practice, integrative practice, engagement activities); - evidence of service in professional organizations and societies; - a record of providing service of value to the program, department, school/college, or university. - positive peer evaluations of contributions to integrative and engagement scholarship; - reports of interdisciplinary programs or service projects; - interdisciplinary grant awards; - consultation reports, reports relating to practice, peer reviews of practice; - grant awards in support of practice; - reports compiling and analyzing patient or health services outcomes; - reports of meta-analyses related to practice problems;

-- reports of clinical demonstration projects; - policy papers related to practice; and/or - policy papers designed to influence organizations, communities, or governments.
+- teaching experience and teaching effectiveness as evidenced through student or peer evaluations. - publishing original scholarly work in peer-reviewed professional publications (policy analysis, case studies, integrative reviews of the literature, technical applications, practice issues). - obtaining or the potential for obtaining extramural support for his/her scholarly activity. - obtaining special certifications, specialty credentials, or licensures. - a history of responsible positions in other academic institutions. - evidence of presentations at state, regional, national, or international professional organizations (related to research/scholarship, clinical practice, integrative practice, engagement activities). - evidence of service in professional organizations and societies. - a record of providing service of value to the program, department, school/college, or university. - positive peer evaluations of contributions to integrative and engagement scholarship. - reports of interdisciplinary programs or service projects. - interdisciplinary grant awards. - consultation reports, reports relating to practice, peer reviews of practice. - grant awards in support of practice. - reports compiling and analyzing patient or health services outcomes. - reports of meta-analyses related to practice problems. - reports of clinical demonstration projects. - policy papers related to practice; and/or - policy papers designed to influence organizations, communities, or governments.

-Associate Professor
+Associate professor

-Individuals considered for the rank of associate professor must have met the expectations of the rank of assistant professor for four or more years.
+Individuals considered for the rank of associate professor must have met the expectations of the rank of assistant professor for four or more years at the time of promotion taking effect.
 The rank of associate professor requires evidence of sustained academic accomplishment.

 The faculty member must submit names and contact information of at least three faculty members (faculty referees) from ATSU or other institutions who may be contacted to attest to the contributions of the faculty member.
-At least one faculty referee must be an associate professor and at least one must be from an academic institution not part of ATSU.
+All faculty referees must have at least achieved the rank of associate professor and at least one must be from an academic institution not part of ATSU.
 The chair of the Promotion Committee may contact the faculty referees to obtain letters of recommendation for promotion.
 Each school/college's faculty may add additional selection criteria for faculty referees.

-Evidence in support of an appointment at this level may include sustained accomplishments in those sample accomplishment areas suggested for assistant professors and may also include (These are additional examples and should not be considered a complete list of evidence a faculty member may present for promotion to associate professor.):
+Evidence in support of an appointment at this level may include sustained accomplishments in those sample accomplishment areas suggested for assistant professors and may also include (These are additional examples and should not be considered a complete list of evidence a candidate may present for promotion to associate professor.):

-- a sustained record of publishing original scholarly work in peer-reviewed professional journals; - a sustained record of presenting scholarly work at regional and/or national meetings; - acquiring extramural support for scholarly work; - providing leadership in professional societies; - obtaining additional special certifications, specialty credentials, or licensures; - participating in professional development programs; - developing new educational programs or teaching materials; - continued record of service to the program, department, school/college, university, and/or community; - copyrights, licenses, patents, or products for sale; - evidence of (particularly peer reviewed) presentations at state, regional, national, or international professional organizations (related to research/scholarship, clinical practice, integrative practice, engagement activities); - a sustained record of providing service valuable to the program, department, school/college, or university. - state or regional recognition as a master practitioner; - reports of meta-analyses related to practice problems; and/or - serving as an elected officer of a professional organization
+- a sustained record of publishing original scholarly work in peer-reviewed professional journals. - a sustained record of presenting scholarly work at regional and/or national meetings. - acquiring extramural support for scholarly work. - providing leadership in professional societies. - obtaining additional special certifications, specialty credentials, or licensures. - participating in professional development programs. - developing new educational programs or teaching materials. - continued record of service to the program, department, school/college, university, and/or community.

+- copyrights, licenses, patents, or products for sale. - evidence of (particularly peer reviewed) presentations at state, regional, national, or international professional organizations (related to research/scholarship, clinical practice, integrative practice, engagement activities). - a sustained record of providing service valuable to the program, department, school/college, or university. - state or regional recognition as a master practitioner. - reports of meta-analyses related to practice problems; and/or - serving as an elected officer of a professional organization